DataDog/integrations-core/cockroachdb/tests/README.md

 ## Populate `cockroachdb.sql.*` metrics

 You may want to populate the `cockroachdb.sql` metrics for development purposes or for generating sample data such as for a dashboard.
 Included in the `/tests/docker/` directory is a SQL script, `sql.sh`, that runs various SQL commands on a loop.
-To run this script, enable the E2E cockroachdb container by doing the following:
+To run this script, enable the E2E cockroachdb container by doing the following: `POPULATE_METRICS="true" ddev env start cockroachdb py3.9-22.1`

-1. `docker-compose.yaml`: Uncomment the `volumes` section to mount the `sql.sh` file to the cockroachdb container.
-2. `conftest.py`: Uncomment the `run_sql` condition in the `dd_environment` function.